 - Helping clients clarify and formulate clear, achievable goals

-- Practicing in a professional, ethical and theoretically sound manner
+- Practicing in a professional, ethical, and theoretically sound manner

 Three key values create the foundation for my practice and the atmosphere that facilitates growth and change: